ball pit.jpg

 Platinum Pass: Platinum Pass holders may register for up to 4 classes per term.

-Scroll down for April/May class schedule
+Scroll down for May/June class schedule

 Read class descriptions carefully.
 Do NOT register for a class if you do not meet the pre-requisites.
 Students who do not meet the pre-requisites, may be excused by the instructor and their fee refunded, less a $10 administrative fee.
 Not all classes are offered each term.